Taylorcraft Auster: Operational history

-No. 664 Squadron RCAF, No. 665 Squadron RCAF, and No. 666 Squadron RCAF were also issued with the Auster Mk.
-IV and V, formed in the UK at RAF Andover in late 1944 and early 1945.
-The RCAF squadrons were manned by Canadian personnel of the Royal Canadian Artillery and the RCAF, with brief secondment to the squadrons with pilots from the Royal Artillery; control was maintained in the UK by 70 Group, RAF Fighter Command.
-The three squadrons deployed from RAF Andover, England, to the Netherlands, to Dunkirk in France, where the last Canadian 'shots' in Europe were fired, and later to occupied Germany.
-No. 656 Squadron RAF was assigned to 14th Army and used Austers in Burma, generally with flights assigned to each corps.
-In European theatres a squadron was generally assigned to each corps, but under command for technical matters of an RAF group.
+664 Squadron, 665 Squadron, and 666 Squadron RCAF were also issued with the Auster Mk.
+IV and V, formed at RAF Andover in late 1944 and early 1945.
+The RCAF squadrons were manned by Canadian personnel of the Royal Canadian Artillery and the RCAF, with brief secondment to the squadrons with pilots from the Royal Artillery; control was maintained in Britain by 70 Group, RAF Fighter Command.
+The three squadrons deployed from RAF Andover to the Netherlands, to Dunkirk in France, where the last Canadian 'shots' in Europe were fired and later to occupied Germany.
+656 Squadron RAF was assigned to the Fourteenth Army and used Austers in Burma, generally with flights assigned to each corps.
+In the European theatre a squadron was generally assigned to each corps but under command for technical matters of an RAF group.

-The Royal Australian Air Force's No. 16 AOP Flight and No. 17 AOP Flight operated Auster Mark III aircraft in support of the Australian Army in the Pacific Theatre from October 1944 until the end of the war.
+The 16 AOP Flight and 17 AOP Flight of the Royal Australian Air Force (RAAF) operated Auster Mark III aircraft in support of the Australian Army in the Pacific War from October 1944 until the end of the war.

-Postwar Auster AOP aircraft were reorganised into independent flights (probably because the RAF used Wing-Commanders, equivalent to Lieutenant-Colonels, to command squadrons while the army insisted on a major's command) including 1903 Flight in Korea that had artillery pilots from several Commonwealth countries.
-There was also an Auster-equipped Liaison Flight, No 1913, in that theatre.
+Postwar Auster AOP aircraft were reorganised into independent flights (probably because the RAF used Wing-Commanders, equivalent to Lieutenant-Colonels, to command squadrons while the army insisted on Majors) including 1903 Flight in Korea that had artillery pilots from several Commonwealth countries.
+There was also an Auster-equipped 1913 Liaison Flight.
 Air OP flights also operated in the Malayan Emergency.
 Several AOP squadrons were reformed within the Royal Auxiliary Air Force in 1949 and these operated some AOP.5s, AOP.6s and AOP.9s until at least March 1957, when the Auxiliary Air Force was disbanded.
 All Auster AOP units were transferred to the Army Air Corps when it was formed in September 1957, with AAC squadrons using numbers starting with 651.
-The air observation duties, counter-insurgency and casualty evacuation roles performed by Auster and similar light aircraft were generally taken over by light helicopters from the mid-1960s.
+The air observation duties, counter-insurgency and casualty evacuation performed by Auster and similar light aircraft were generally taken over by light helicopters from the mid-1960s.

 Several Taylorcraft Austers formed, with other civil light aircraft, part of the initial equipment of the Sherut Avir, formed in November 1947 as the air component of the Jewish paramilitary organisation Haganah, which later became part of the Israeli Air Force.
 They were supplemented early in 1948 by six ex-RAF Austers that had been assembled from hulks of 25 aircraft purchased as scrap.
-These aircraft formed the core of Israel's air force in the early part of the 1947–1949 Palestine war, being used for reconnaissance and resupply missions, while also being used to drop home-made bombs on Arab forces.
+These aircraft formed the core of Israel's air force in the early part of the 1947–1949 Palestine war, being used for reconnaissance and supply missions, while also being used to drop home-made bombs on Arab forces.